ReachFinancial/sdet-code-challenge/README.md

 ## 🎯 Overview

-You've been assigned to test a loan application API that's about to go into production.
-The API has passed initial developer testing, but needs comprehensive quality assurance from an SDET perspective.
-Your mission is to build a robust test suite, identify defects, and provide professional test documentation.
+Your assignment is to test a loan application API.
+Build a robust test suite, identify defects, and provide additional technical documentation where needed.

 ## 🚀 Getting Started